MHathorn/beam_update_2309/beam_model_training/README.md

 ## PYTHONPATH

-In order to run the scripts from the `beam_model_training`, this directory must be added to the PYTONPATH environment variable.
+For the modules in `beam_model_training` to be successfully retrieved by the scripts, this directory must be added to the PYTONPATH environment variable.
 To fix this permanently for your user, follow these steps:

 1. Identiy the site packages directory with command: